In very nearly alphabetical order (by last name)...

-Robert Waliaula (Africa Partnership Coordinator) assists SIL LEAD by looking for new partners in Africa and relating to and maintaining existing partnerships with other organizations.
+Robert Waliaula (Africa Partnership Coordinator) assists SIL LEAD by looking for new partners in Africa and relating to and maintaining existing partnerships.
 He is also involved in business development within Africa and also serves the SIL East Congo group on a part-time basis as the project funding coordinator.
 Prior to joining SIL LEAD, he worked for 6 years as the institutional funding coordinator for SIL Africa as an advocate for institutional funding and to help build the institutional funding capacity of SIL entities.
 Roberts’ strengths are in project management, M&E, partnership development, and advocacy.
 He holds an MBA degree from Jomo Kenyatta University, Kenya.

 Christof Weber (Director of Operations) spent most of his youth in Latin America and earned BA (Political Science) and MA (Latin American Studies) degrees from UCLA.
 He went on to become a Senior Vice President and Economist at the Trust Company of the West.
-After 10 years in the finance industry, he shifted gears and entered into pastoral ministry having earned an MA at Fuller Theological Seminary.
-Chris served on staff at a church in New York and then pastored a church in Virginia.
+After 10 years in the finance industry, he shifted gears and was in pastoral ministry for 10 years having earned an MA at Fuller Theological Seminary.
 In addition to Operations, Human Resources, and Operations and currently manages our Afghanistan ACR, Nepal EGRP, Philippines ABC+, and Senegal LPT projects (and previously, our Book Boost, Enabling Writers, DRC ACCELERE!, Ghana Learning, Madagascar Education, Guatemala Lifelong Learning, and Bloom-related projects.